syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 # Fast Bitmap Series in WinUI Charts (SfChart)

 A fast bitmap series is a special kind of series that can render a collection with huge number of data points.
-A fast bitmap series displays a series of segments rendered using WritableBitmap.
+A fast bitmap series is rendered using WritableBitmap.

 ## FastLineBitmap Chart